fly-apps/dockerfile-rails/README.md

   * Will set `.node_version`, `packageManager` and install gems if needed to deploy your application.
   * Can produce a `docker-compose.yml` file for locally testing your configuration before deploying.

+For more background:

+* [Motivation](./MOTIVATION.md) - why this generator was created and what problems it is meant to solve
+* [Demos](./DEMO.md) - scripts to copy and paste into an empty directory to launch demo apps
+* [Test Results](./test/results) - expected outputs for each test

 ## Usage

 ```